chec/commerce.js/docs/01_Products.md

 ---

-This section of the documentation goes through the core [products](#list-products) resource and [categories](#categories) which can be associated with products.
-Anytime we indicate **product catalog**, we are referring to entities that you would work with when developing your product listing or product detail pages.
+This section of the documentation goes through the core [products](#list-products) resource and [categories](#categories) , which can be associated with products.
+Anytime we indicate **product catalogue**, we are referring to entities that you would work with when developing your product listing or product detail pages.

 [Products](/docs/api/?shell#products) in **Chec** are one of the core resources with all the data properties to out your frontend.
-A product is something you sell eg. physical items, services or digital goods and downloads.
+A product is something you sell, e.g. physical items, services or digital goods and downloads.
 Requests to the products endpoint will return the full product data object with properties such as the name, description, price, variants of the product and more.
-With this verbose returned data, you are able to build a truly unique front-facing layer for your customers and users.
+With this verbose returned data, you can build a genuinely unique front-facing layer for your customers and users.

 ---

 ## List products

-One of the first things you will want to do when using Commerce.js is list your products in order to make a product catalog page.
+One of the first things you will want to do when using Commerce.js is to list your products to make a product catalogue page.
 The `list()` method uses `GET v1/products` to return a list of product details for the current merchant.
 You may filter this by the optional query parameters listed in the [API](/docs/api/?shell#list-all-products).

 Example request using Commerce.js: